 PHP is dead.
 Long live PHP.

-PHP is still alive and very much so!
+PHP is still alive -- and thriving

-Why is PHP used so often?
+Why is PHP so widely used?

 PHP frameworks like Laravel